cormullion/Karnak.jl/docs/src/basics.md

     vertexlabels = 1:nv(g),
     vertexshapes = (vtx) -> box(O, 30, 20, :fill),
     vertexlabelfontsizes = 16,
     vertexfillcolors = (vtx) -> (vtx ∈ src.(astar) || vtx ∈ dst.(astar)) && colorant"red",
     edgelist = astar)
 end 800 400
 ```

-The A* algorithm is useful for finding paths through mazes.
-A grid graph is subjected to some random vandalism, removing  a fair number of edges, the route through the maze was easily found by `a_star()`.
+One use for the A* algorithm is for finding paths through mazes.
+In the next example, a grid graph is subjected to some random vandalism, removing quite a few edges.
+Then a route through the maze was easily found by `a_star()`.

 ```@example graphsection
 using Random

 Random.seed!(67)
 @drawsvg begin